This Little Wiggy

 "This Little Wiggy" is the eighteenth episode of the ninth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on March 22, 1998.
+It originally aired on Fox in the United States on March 22, 1998.
 It was written by Dan Greaney and directed by Neil Affleck.
 The episode sees Ralph Wiggum becoming friends with Bart.
 Phil Hartman guest stars as recurring character Troy McClure.

 Plot

 At a science museum the family is visiting, Bart runs into Ralph Wiggum, who is in the process of being pushed into a giant ear by Kearney, Jimbo, Nelson, and Dolph.
 When Ralph is freed by a museum employee, Marge and Chief Wiggum are there to meet him.
 Marge observes that Ralph has a vivid imagination and learns that he has no friends to play with; she arranges a play-date for Ralph to spend time with a horrified Bart, who fears that being seen with Ralph will damage his reputation.

 During their play-date, Bart and Ralph walk into Ralph's father's closet, consisting of various police utilities and records before Wiggum, initially forbidding them to enter the closet, allows them to play with the items.
 Bart then sees Wiggum toss aside a police master key capable of opening any door in Springfield.
 Bart and Ralph thus steal the key and decide to enter several closed stores at night.
 After encountering Nelson and his gang, the boys go to a condemned penitentiary.
 When Ralph objects because he is afraid, the bullies leave, but not before tossing the key into the penitentiary.
 Ralph and Bart enter the prison to retrieve the key, and in the process stumble onto a room housing an old electric chair.
-After testing out the chair, the two flee when an elderly guard approaches.
+After using the master key to reactivate and test out the chair, the two flee when an elderly guard approaches.

 At the Simpsons' home, Bart and Ralph discover that the penitentiary will once again be used by the town, and remember that they forgot to disable the power.
 Unaware that the power is now active, Mayor Quimby straps himself into the electric chair in a publicity attempt.
-After failing to call the penitentiary, Ralph then tells Bart that Lisa can probably figure out a way to warn the Mayor.
+After failing to call the penitentiary due to the elderly guard being on the phone with his wife, Ralph then tells Bart that Lisa can probably figure out a way to warn the Mayor.
 She decides to launch a model rocket with a warning message attached and aims it toward the penitentiary.
 However, the rocket is blown off-course and crashes through Mr. Burns' office window.
-As Quimby is getting electrocuted by the chair, Mr. Burns reads the note and disables the penitentiary's power, barely saving Quimby from getting killed.
-In the aftermath, the Simpsons, including Lisa, whom after Bart points out that Ralph deserves some credit, congratulate Ralph, for pointing out that Lisa could solve the problem, despite Lisa objecting.
+Mr. Burns reads the message and disables the penitentiary's power after realizing it has been getting free electricity for years, barely saving Quimby.
+In the aftermath, the Simpsons praise Ralph, and Lisa graciously lets him get the kudos for her achievement.
+As Ralph smiles, a leprechaun visible only to him tells him he did well, and then tells him it's time for him to burn down the Simpsons' house.
+Ralph keeps smiling and nods.